As ApeCoin goes bananas, Bored Ape Yacht Club plots one metaverse to rule them all

 According to the deck, which was last updated in February, the game’s storyline centers on the premise that all intelligent life on earth has been transported to a strange new world created by an ancient race of celestial creatures, and Yuga is plotting a metaverse land sale sometime in March.

-Otherside’s trailer would appear like the first move in this ambition for Yuga.
+Otherside’s trailer would appear to be the first move in this ambition for Yuga.
 But despite that, Yuga has responded to reports on the leaked deck by claiming it’s “old” and “outdated,” as one of its founders who goes by the screen-name CryptoGarga said on Discord.
-“There are a lot of things in there that have already changed,” CryptoGarga wrote, adding that “plenty more things will change” going forward because creators hate being too “expected.”
+“There are a lot of things in there that have already changed,” CryptoGarga wrote, adding that “plenty more things will change” going forward because creators hate “doing expected things.”

 Meanwhile, major metaverse player Animoca, which is the blockchain game developer behind The Sandbox, revealed Thursday it was working on a “secret project” with Bored Ape Yacht Club, which internet sleuths now suspect is Otherside.

 But even before all that, it would seem Yuga had already begun constructing its empire.
 Earlier in March, it revealed it was acquiring intellectual property rights to the collection of mega-popular CryptoPunk and Meebit NFTs from Larva Labs.
-Together, all of the Bored Ape and CryptoPunk NFTs are currently worth roughly $3.6 billion at current prices.
+Together, all of the Bored Ape and CryptoPunk NFTs are currently worth roughly $3.6 billion.